 The operating system manages how applications use RAM.
 It only allows applications and component processes and services to use RAM when required.
 It may cache recently used processes in RAM, so they restart more quickly when opened again, but it will erase the cache if it needs the RAM for new activities.

-To view the amount of free and used memory, touch is > Memory.
+To view the amount of free and used memory, touch > Apps.
+Swipe the screen until the Running screen appears.